ianthehamster/Jebsen-and-Jebsen-Creation-of-Trial-Balances/README.md

 ### 💡 Features

-- 📥 Converts each sheet’s local currency to SGD
+- 📥 Converts each sheet’s local currency to SGD - Refer to MAS and Wise Exchange Rates .xlsx file for formatting reference
 - 🔁 Flips signs for revenue & expense accounts
 - 🧠 Maps J&J entities to Orbitax codes using a `General` sheet
 - 📊 Creates **2 versions** of the trial balance: